From Handcrafted to Deep Features for Pedestrian Detection: A Survey: Pedestrian detection pipeline

-(a) \textit{Proposal generation:} The first step aims to extract the candidate proposals of pedestrians from an input image.
-Common strategies for proposal generation include sliding-window methods \cite{Dalal_HOG_CVPR_2005,Viola_Haar_IJCV_2004,Dollar_ICF_BMVC_2009}, particle-window methods \cite{Gualdi_MPW_PAMI_2011,Pang_iPW_TCYB_2017}, objectness methods \cite{Zitnick_Edge_ECCV_2014,Cheng_BING_CVPR_2014,Uijlings_SS_IJCV_2013,Hosang_EDP_PAMI_2016}, and region proposal networks \cite{Ren_FasterRCNN_NIPS_2015,Cai_MSCNN_ECCV_2016,Wang_GARPN_CVPR_2019}.
-The sliding-window methods (SW) adopt a greedy search strategy with a fixed-sized step to exhaustively scan the image from the top-left to bottom-right region.
-The objectness methods typically employ a variety of low-level features (\textit{e.g.,} edge and color features) to extract several candidate proposals in a bottom-up class-agnostic fashion.
-Recently, a region proposal network (RPN) based on deep covonlutional networks was introduced for proposal generation, which shares the deep convolutional features with the following proposal classification and regression.
+(a) \textit{Proposal generation:} This step aims to extract some candidate proposals of pedestrians from an input image.
+The proposals indicate a set of bounding-boxes which potentially represent the objects.
+Common strategies include sliding-window methods \cite{Dalal_HOG_CVPR_2005,Viola_Haar_IJCV_2004,Dollar_ICF_BMVC_2009}, particle-window methods \cite{Gualdi_MPW_PAMI_2011,Pang_iPW_TCYB_2017}, objectness methods \cite{Zitnick_Edge_ECCV_2014,Cheng_BING_CVPR_2014,Uijlings_SS_IJCV_2013,Hosang_EDP_PAMI_2016}, and region proposal networks \cite{Ren_FasterRCNN_NIPS_2015,Cai_MSCNN_ECCV_2016,Wang_GARPN_CVPR_2019}.
+The sliding-window methods (SW) adopt a greedy search strategy with a fixed-sized step to scan the image from the top-left to bottom-right region.
+The particle-window methods adopt the coarse-to-fine cascaded search where the proposals generated at current stage follow the likelihood distribution of previous stage.
+The objectness methods typically employ a variety of low-level features (\textit{e.g.,} edge and color features) to extract the proposals in a bottom-up fashion.
+Recently, a region proposal network (RPN) was introduced for proposal generation, which shares the deep features with the following proposal classification and regression.